ashkanradjou/CPU-Scheduling-Simulation-in-Rust/README.md

 ## Input Format

-The input file (`input.txt`) should contain lines where each line represents a task with three fields separated by spaces:
+The input file (`input.txt`) should contain lines where each line represents a task with three fields separated by spaces

+## Project Structure

+src/main.rs: Contains the main logic for scheduling and the CPU simulation.

+input.txt: The input file containing task details.

+## Future Enhancements

+Adding more scheduling algorithms (e.g., Priority Scheduling).

+Visualization of task execution.

+Dynamic input through user interaction or a graphical interface.